Improving access to cancer treatment and support for everyone

 Explore new ways to help prevent cancer

-Our online health check helps people learn more about how to reduce their risk of cancer, while also helping to identify pre-existing warning signs of the disease.
-We take our online health check into communities, companies and events across Wales.
+Our Online Health Check helps people learn more about how to reduce their risk of cancer, while also helping to identify pre-existing warning signs of the disease.
+We take our Health Check into communities, companies and events across Wales.

 During the year we also run campaigns to help people quit smoking and raise awareness of sun safety.
-Our Suncream Van (a converted Ice Cream Van) attends events during the summer, spreading our sun safety message!
+Our Sun safety advisors attend events during the summer, spreading our sun safety message!